10 Cat Breeds With Ear Tufts (With Info & Pictures)

 4. LaPerm

 LaPerms are a cat breed with origins in the Pacific Northwest.
 These cats have a mutation that causes their long fur to crinkle and curl so that they really look like they’ve stepped out of the hair salon circa the 1980s!
 This beautiful curly coat also contributes to their ear fur, and so gorgeous tufts and furnishings aren’t uncommon.
-Y
+You may even get a “unicorn horn” twist of fur sticking up from each ear!

-Shorthair Cats with Ear Tufts
+Shorthair Cats With Ear Tufts

 5. American Curl